federico-alunni/salesforce-mcp-server-auth/LOGGING_GUIDE.md

 1. Check that `MCP_LOG_LEVEL` is set (default is INFO)
 2. Make sure you're looking at stderr output
-3. For Claude Desktop, check the log file location for your OS
-4. Verify the server is actually running
+3. Verify the server is actually running

 ### Too Much Log Output?